Galileo88/Galileos-Planet-Pack/README.md

 * Fined tuned some scatterer settings

-* adjust heightmap and ground scatter render altitude
+* adjust heightmap and ground texture render altitude

 * Completely new Hadrian